nimbusproject/cloudinit.d/docs/README.boottool.txt

     deps2: <other dep files>

-Here cloud-boot it instructed to launch the image 'ami-blahblah' in the cloud 'us-east-1'.
+Here cloudinit.d is instructed to launch the image 'ami-blahblah' in the cloud 'us-east-1'.
 The sshkeyname is the security handle known by the cloud and localsshkeypath is the path a key on the local file system.
 Allocation is the type (or size) of the instance required.
 All of those